-We have audited the accompanying consolidated balance sheets of Warner Music Group Corp. and subsidiaries (the Company) as of September 30, 2017 and 2016, and the related consolidated statements of operations, comprehensive income (loss), cash flows, and equity for each of the years in the three year period ended September 30, 2017.
-In connection with our audits of the consolidated financial statements, we have also audited the related supplementary information and financial statement schedule II as listed in the accompanying index to Item 8.
-These consolidated financial statements, supplementary information and financial statement schedule II are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements, supplementary information and financial statement schedule II based on our audits.
+We have audited the accompanying consolidated balance sheets of Warner Music Group Corp. and subsidiaries (the Company) as of September 30, 2018 and 2017, the related consolidated statements of operations, comprehensive income (loss), cash flows, and (deficit) equity, for each of the years in the three-year period ended September 30, 2018, and the related notes, and the related supplementary information, and financial statement schedule II as listed in the accompanying index to Item 8 (collectively, the consolidated financial statements).
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of September 30, 2018 and 2017, and the results of its operations and its cash flows for each of the years in the three-year period ended September 30, 2018, in conformity with U.S. generally accepted accounting principles.